-In the popular Food Network show, Diners, Drive-Ins and Dives, host Guy Fieri visits offbeat eateries across the country, talks to the owners and patrons, and samples the house specialties.
-In DD&D: Israel Edition, campers visit an Israeli restaurant and sample the best of Israeli cuisine.
-Campers get a chance to roleplay patrons and waiters as they learn about Israeli food, and everyone has a lot of fun in the process!
+Tell participants that it is time to visit an Israeli restaurant and sample the best of Israeli cuisine.
+Participants get a chance to role-play patrons and waiters as they learn about Israeli food, and everyone has a lot of fun in the process!